Goodness5/optic-odyssey/README.md

 ## Overview

-OpticOdyssey is a smart contract deployed on the Rootstock blockchain that manages users, collections, items, and offers in a decentralized marketplace.
-This platform is tailored for photographers and artists to showcase and sell their work in a decentralized manner.
+OpticOdyssey is a smart contract deployed on the Rootstock blockchain that manages users, collections, items, and offers in a decentralized NFT marketplace.
+This platform is tailored for photographers/creators and artists to showcase and sell their photos/artworks in a decentralized manner.

 ## Prerequisites